mdfaazil1/Docusaurus-Boilerplate/README.md

 If you are using GitHub pages for hosting, this command is a convenient way to build the website and push to the `gh-pages` branch.

+## Version

+This boilerplate consists of the latest version of docusaurus - v3.4.0, this boilerplate version will be updated with latest docusaurus release.

 ## Happy documenting! 📚✨

 Feel free to modify it according to your preferences or add more details specific to your boilerplate repository.